tlverse/causalglm/README.md

 NOTE: This package is actively in development and is subject to continuous change.
 If you are unable to install it due to errors, try again in a day or two.
 Also, feel free to contact me personally or through the Issues tab.

+For an in-depth description of these methods and example code, see the document "causalglm.pdf" in the "writeup" folder.
+This readme is largely a condensed version of this writeup.
+For example code and a walk-through guide, also see the "vignette.Rmd" document in the "vignette" folder.

+This package fully utilizes the powerful tlverse/tmle3 generalized targeted learning framework as well as the machine-learning frameworks tlverse/sl3 and tlverse/hal9001.

 To install this package, install the devtools CRAN package and run: